 This research is useful information to know, but how can we go about putting it into practice?

-- Setting a goal for customers to achieve
+- Set a goal for customers to achieve.

-- Deciding what the action will be to progress
+- Decide what action they will take to progress.

 Let’s take a closer look at how to complete these steps.